-International tribual for ISIS terrorists
+International tribunal for ISIS terrorists

 AANES leads the initiative to trial the suspects of participating on ISIS and finding a solution to the humanitarian crisis in the refugee camps